Incarceration of women in the United States: History

 The Reagan administration further pressed the sales of illegal drugs as a critical political issue.
 President Reagan's Comprehensive Crime Control Act of 1984 focused on the activities of inner-city youth and small-time drug dealers.
 Severe sentencing laws, especially mandatory minimum sentences, which were a part of Reagan's crime bill and the Anti-Drug Abuse Act of 1986 engendered mass increase in imprisonment.
 For example, between 1980 and 1998 the U.S. incarceration rate rose almost 300 percent.
 The passage of the United States Federal Sentencing Guidelines also compelled judges to give lengthy sentences even when they believed the defendant was not a threat to society.
-In 1984, Congress also enacted statutes imposing mandatory minimum sentences for drug and weapons offenses, as well as adopted definitions of “drug related activities” and harsh sentences for those with any connection to drugs.
-This was intended to keep individuals with any sort of connection to drugs “‘off the streets’ and behind bars” for extensive periods of time.
+In 1984, Congress also enacted statutes imposing mandatory minimum sentences for drug and weapons offenses, as well as adopted definitions of "drug related activities" and harsh sentences for those with any connection to drugs.
+This was intended to keep individuals with any sort of connection to drugs "'off the streets' and behind bars" for extensive periods of time.
 These strict guidelines sent men and women away for decades.
-The War on Drugs has targeted individuals beyond those using or addicted to drugs by also victimizing those who are “unwittingly, unknowingly, or peripherally” involved in drug-related activity.
-Together, the War on Crime and War on Drugs have produced contemporary mass incarceration in America,“distinguished by rate of imprisonment far above all other industrialized nations and involving the systematic confinement of entire groups of citizens.”
+The war on drugs has targeted individuals beyond those using or addicted to drugs by also victimizing those who are "unwittingly, unknowingly, or peripherally" involved in drug-related activity.
+Together, the war on crime and war on drugs have produced contemporary mass incarceration in America,"distinguished by rate of imprisonment far above all other industrialized nations and involving the systematic confinement of entire groups of citizens."

-The War on Drugs has had specific and devastating consequences for women, especially women in relationships with partners or relatives who use or sell drugs, as well as women who have no other choice but to become involved in the drug trade in order to support their families in the “absence of living wage jobs and in the face of cuts to public assistance."
+The war on drugs has had specific and devastating consequences for women, especially women in relationships with partners or relatives who use or sell drugs, as well as women who have no other choice but to become involved in the drug trade to support their families in the "absence of living wage jobs and in the face of cuts to public assistance."
 The number of women in prison and the time they spent inside grew significantly throughout the 1980s and 1990s.
 Between 1986 and 1999, the number of women incarcerated in state prisons for drug-related offenses increased by 888 percent.
 More so, it has also expanded the criminalization of people by race and gender.
 For example, there has been a distinct increase in the number of incarcerated African American and Latina women in the U.S., who make up a disproportionate number of women arrested, charged, convicted, and incarcerated for drug-related offenses.
 The incarceration rate for African American women for all crimes, driven by drug-related offenses, increased by 800 percent between 1986 and 2005, compared to a 400 percent increase for women of all races.